This Mexican Christmas Cookies recipe is one of the most anticipated Christmas treats in our house each year!

 - Roll warm cookies through the extra bowl of powdered sugar (while they are warm) to coat them with powdered sugar.

-- For best results, Let cookies cool, then roll through powdered sugar a second time to finish them off!
+- For best results, let these buttery cookies cool, then roll through powdered sugar a second time to finish them off!

 Serve on a cookie platter, or plate up for Christmas gifts!